ente-io/ente/docs/docs/self-hosting/guides/configuring-s3.md

 > storage supports it (minio doesn't), you'll also need to then enable
 > `s3.use_path_style_urls`.

- make sure you also Keep in mind that SSL
-> will be needed if you're running over the

 To summarize:

 Set the S3 bucket `endpoint` in `credentials.yaml` to a `yourserverip:3200` or